Joy-Anna Duggar Called ‘Tacky’ After Adding Gift Cards To Wedding Registry

 Joy-Anna Duggar is engaged to to Austin Forsyth.
 The two are busy planning their wedding and doing everything that entails.
 Duggar has known her soon-to-be husband for several years now.
 The couple began courting last fall and the engagement came just a few weeks ago.
 Forsyth approached Jim Bob Duggar to ask his permission to propose to Joy-Anna and rumor is it was a little awkward.
 Obviously, he granted Austin the permission and now the Duggars and Forsyths are in full wedding planning mode.

 One huge part of the wedding planning is registering for gifts you need for your new life.
-This is typically when the bride chooses the dishes she wants, bathroom accessories, and anything else she believes she would need to start a home with the man she is marrying.
+This is typically when the bride chooses the dishes she want, bathroom accessories, and anything else she believes she would need to start a home with the man she is marrying.
 Joy-Anna Duggar’s registry has been online for at least a week now, open for the public to send gifts to her on this special occasion.
 According to the Hollywood Gossip, Joy-Anna Duggar has been called tacky by some critics for putting restaurant gift cards on her registry.
 Panera and Olive Garden were two of the places chosen.

 Happy Belated Birthday, Sierra!❤️ Hope you had a great day!???? | @duggarfam @sierrajodominguez #JanaDuggar #JoyAnnaDuggar #SierraDominguez #JohannahDuggar #DuggarFamily